 4. Optimize Ads for Specific Actions

-The Pixel allows you to optimize ads for specific actions, such as adding items to the cart or completing a purchase.
-By focusing on high-value actions, you can increase ad relevance and improve conversion rates.
+The Pixel enables you to optimize ads for specific actions, such as adding items to the cart or completing a purchase.
+Through concentrating on high-value actions, you can increase ad relevance and improve conversion rates.

 Step 1: Create a Facebook Pixel